The world's 17 best Christmas markets

 Located in Skansen, an open-air museum on the island of Djurgarden in the heart of Stockholm, this Christmas market is about as traditional as it gets.

-Held every weekend from late November, its bustling with stalls selling Swedish handicrafts, traditional sausages, spices, smoked turkey and candles.
+Held every weekend from late November to mid December, its bustling with stalls selling Swedish handicrafts, traditional sausages, spices, smoked turkey and candles.

 There are regular craft demonstrations as well as dancing games around the Christmas tree.
 You can also make your own decorations at a Christmas workshop.